proof-media/rchain-grpc/README.md

 * `0.7.x` is compatible with `RNode 0.7.x`
 * `0.8.x` will be compatible with `RNode 0.8.x`
 * etc.

+## Code examples

+This project is a wrapper to simplify the use of gRPC interaction with RChain networks.
+The use cases are very simple!

+### bla

+bla

 ## Other media